13 Best Humidifiers That Are Worth Every Penny

 Easiest to clean: Miro Luma Touch Modular Humidifier

-If you relish the ability to clean all the things, then the Luma Touch Modular Humidifier by Miro is for you.
+If you relish the ability to clean all the things, the Modular Humidifier by Miro is for you.
 But first, let’s talk about what it can do: This unit features a 1.06-gallon tank, so it can humidify up to 600 square feet continuously for eight hours on the highest of its three settings and 24 hours on its lowest.
 It also has a smart touch control panel and an LED light that can be set to your favorite color or turned off completely.
-And now for our favorite part: All of the Luma’s parts—including the water tank, fan, and ultrasonic mister—are waterproof and washable (though not dishwasher-safe).
+And now for our favorite part: All of the Miro NR08M parts—including the water tank, fan, and ultrasonic mister—are waterproof and washable (though not dishwasher-safe).
+With the Miro NR08M humidifier, there’s no need to sit your humidifier in bleach or vinegar—no more spending 40 minutes cleaning a humidifier.
+Cleaning this humidifier is as simple as doing the dishes.
 This model opens in one motion for washing, and its built-in magnets make reassembly a snap.
-If you’re wondering whether or not cleaning your humidifier is really necessary, the answer is yes, you really do need to clean your humidifier—and here’s how to do it.
+If you’re wondering whether or not cleaning your humidifier is really necessary the answer is yes, you really do need to clean your humidifier—and here’s how to do it.

 Best combination humidifier: Levoit Ultrasonic Humidifier